“My Story of Rebirth and Redemption – Through Jiu Jitsu”

 I was barely a teenager, and I’d already given up – on school, on happiness, on myself.
 Then I finally got the right diagnosis, and a second chance to success through jiu jitsu.
 Here’s how the right sport at the right time can turn a life around.

-18-year-old Margaret Muncy of Virginia, recent gold-medal jiu jitsu winner, has felt “off” since middle school.
+18-year-old Margaret Muncy of Virginia, a gold-medal jiu jitsu winner, has felt “off” since middle school.
 “I just felt like my brain was deteriorating,” she said.
 Not knowing she had ADHD, and with a poor working memory, Muncy felt humiliated when she couldn’t remember her teachers’ lessons from day to day, or when she forgot her homework – again.

 When high school hit, people began to tell Muncy she should be more organized; that she shouldn’t be so lazy; that she should learn to prioritize.
 She fell into a negative rhythm, sluggishly heading to classes, feeling miserable while there, returning home where she fought with her family, and then going to bed.